saftle/ComfyUI_OmniGen_Nodes/README.md

 - It consumes plenty of VRAM, in my tests 6 GB were enough to play with the model, but as you add more images and increase their size the memory consumption scales.
-- This an LLM (SLM in according to Microsoft) based on [Phi-3](https://azure.microsoft.com/en-us/blog/introducing-phi-3-redefining-whats-possible-with-slms/)
-  I can handle images mixed with the LLM tokes.
+- This an LLM (SLM in according to Microsoft) based on [Phi-3](https://azure.microsoft.com/en-us/blog/introducing-phi-3-redefining-whats-possible-with-slms/) and can handle images mixed with the LLM tokens.

 ### Requirements

 You'll need at least 8 GB of VRAM and during the model loading around of 24 GB of RAM.
 If you have 16 GB of main RAM you'll need swap and plenty of patient.

-### Feature of this node
+### Features of this node

 - Negative prompt
 - Upto 3 conditions